 People have to fix their own problems, in their own time (which I realize can be very frustrating to witness).

-Be supportive and caring, listen when they need you, be there when they need help and assistance, offer advice when they ask for it but ultimately let them fix their own problems.
+Be supportive and caring, listen when they need you, and be there when they need help and assistance.
+You can offer advice when they ask for it but ultimately let them fix their own problems.